Tola-adelase/weather-trends-udacity/README.md

-# weather-trends-udacityproject
+# weather-trends-udacity
- Analyzing local and global temperature data.
-(Udacity Nano degree project 1)
+In this project, I analyzed local and global temperature data and compared the temperature trends of the nearest city where I live (London) to/with the overall global temperature trends.
+The objective(s) of this project is to create a visualization and note the similarities and differences between global temperature trends and temperature trends of the nearest city where I live (London).